 Prerequisite: Completion of Geometry with a C- or higher.
 It is highly recommended that students have their own graphing calculator (TI83 Plus, TI84 or TI 84 Plus).
 Since many colleges require their students to have & use graphing calculators our math program does a great deal of instruction on graphing calculator usage.

-Algebra II includes writing & solving linear, quadratic, polynomial, exponential, absolute value, simple rational, logarithmic, & square root equations; learning the properties of various parent graphs; functions; sequences & series; matrices; complex numbers; trigonometry functions, laws of sines & cosines, probability.
+The Algebra 2 course includes; properties of parent graphs, transformations; solving equations (linear systems, quadratic equations and inequalities, non-linear systems, polynomial equations, radical equations, exponential and logarithmic equations, and rational equations); complex numbers; completing the square; quadratic formula; polynomials and factoring; function operations and inverses; properties of logarithms; rational functions; sequences; and trigonometric functions.